L2-Lagrange/Simple-LM1875-sound-system/README.md

 <br>
 <p align="center"><strong>Output Power Measurements:</strong></p>

 The power stage measurements were taken 'single ended,' which means the measurement are taken from one amplifier output to ground as opposed to taking the output across the load.
 This is because the bridge-tied-load is floating with respect to ground.
-To interperet the measurements, you would double the voltage across the load (the output is differential).
+To interpret the measurements, you would double the voltage across the load (the output is differential).
 You could also measure both channels and add them using an oscilloscope math function.

 The power calculations get a little bit complicated due to the BTL changing 'how the amplifier sees the load.'
 This configuration makes each amplifier half bridge 'see' half the resistance of the load, so it 'sees' 4 ohms when connected to an 8 ohm load.